 \subsection{Output files}

-The KPROJ package has two output files.
-One is a log file named OUTKPROJ.
-The other one is bs$\_$projected.dat, which stores energy eigenvalues and the calculated weights of the $k$-projected wavefunctions.
-We provide a post-processing program called $futils$, which uses bs$\_$projected.dat to prepare files for plotting in formats such as xmgrace, gnuplot and opendx.
+The KPROJ package has two output files, a log file named OUTKPROJ, and bs$\_$projected.dat, which stores energy eigenvalues and the calculated weights of the $k$-projected wavefunctions.
+We provide a post-processing program called $futils$, which uses bs$\_$projected.dat to prepare files for plotting in formats such as xmgrace, gnuplot, and opendx.